MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-for-business.md

 ## About this early preview

-The early preview will include some visual treatments for the work profile, a lightly managed personal profile, and automatic switching between work and personal profiles for a limited number of websites.
+The early preview includes some visual treatments for the work profile, a lightly managed personal profile, and automatic switching between work and personal profiles for a limited number of websites.

 To enable the early preview, users need to use Microsoft Edge version 112 or higher.

 Users can enable different aspects of the early preview with the following flags:
 - *edge://flags/#edge-project-kodiak* (overall experience)
 - *edge://flags/#edge-project-kodiak-look-and-feel* (work browser visual treatment)